zeebe-io/enhancements/ZEP000-project-management.md

 Also out of scope is how to handle pull requests from external contributors.
 These can generate a non trivial amount of work for the team, and I don't have enough experience in the open source field to know what's the best approach to adopt.

+How to do a proper issue breakdown is out of scope here as well; this should be tackled separately either in a handbook, or learned by asking senior developers/the tech lead.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- What's a good limit for high priority issues?
+- What's a good capacity for ready issues?
-- What's a good limit for mid priority issues?
+- What's a good capacity for planned issues?
-- What's a good limit for low priority issues?
+- What's a good capacity for backlog issues?
-- What's a good limit for assigned issues per developer?
+- What's a good capacity for assigned issues per developer?
+- Should we have capacities for `Needs Review`?

 # Future possibilities
 [future-possibilities]: #future-possibilities